grabaiforsea/aiforsea-traffic-management-2/README.md

 * timestamp: start time of 15-minute intervals, in the following format: hour and minute, where hour range from 0 to 23 and minute is either one of (0,15,30,45)
 * demand: aggregate demand normalised to be in the range [0,1]

-What will I do to the data?
+What to do?
 1. Day column is from day 1 to day 61.
 Do I need to split a day for testing?
 2. Timestamp type is object/time format.
 Convert to float number?
 3. Geohash6 is encoded.
 Should I decode to latitude and longitude?
 4. Demand column is in normalized.
 [0,1]

 Abbreviation:
 * Explained Variance, EV.